 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
 On an ongoing basis, management evaluates its estimates, including critical accounting policies or estimates related to revenue recognition, clinical trial accruals, and stock-based compensation.
 Estimates are based on historical experience and on various other market specific and other relevant assumptions that the Company believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results could differ from those estimates.
 During the first quarter of 2016, we revised the estimated performance period of the upfront Biogen license through June 2019.
-This change increased net loss by \$0.9 million and increased our basic net loss per share by \$0.01 for the three month period ended March 31, 2016.
+This change increased net loss by \$0.9 million and \$1.8 million for the three and six months ended June 30, 2016, respectively.
+The change in the performance period also increased our basic net loss per share by \$0.01 and \$0.03 for the three and six months ended June 30, 2016, respectively.